Bartvds/chai-tdd-plugins/README.md

 [chaijs.com/plugins/chai-jquery](http://chaijs.com/plugins/chai-jquery)

-I think these need some prefixing as these names are very common, but which one? jQuery? dom? html? elem?
+I think these need some prefixing as these names are very common, but which one?

+	jQuery? dom? html? elem? selection?

 ````js
 assert.attr(query, name[, value])